-AT 442.
-PROGRAMMABLE LOGIC CONTROLLERS.
-In this course, the student will learn the principles of Programmable Logic Controllers (PLC) and their applications.
-Topics of this course will include: ladder logic programming, timers and counters, mathematical function-block, sequences and shift register instructions, input- models (I/O) interface, analog modules, and master-slave PLC interfacing.
-Pre-requisites: (3) AT 441: Industrial Controls, AT 343: Microprocessors.
-(4)
+AT 442 Programmable Logic Controller/Control Systems.
+In this course, the student will learn the principles of Programmable Logic Controller (PLC) and control systems and their applications.
+The course includes ladder logic programming, timers, counters, mathematical function-block sequences, shift register, instructions, input/output (I/O), analog/digital modules, and master slave PLC interfacing.
+The students will become knowledgeable about the control systems it theory, applications, and the function of electrical and non electrical control components.
+(3 hrs lecture+ 1 hr lab) Prerequisites AT441 Telecommunication.